uclmoodle/moodle-report_myfeedback/README.md

 Change log:

 Unreleased

+2.16 (Build 2022122100)
-Fix Behat 'The username must be in lower case' error.
+Requirement increased to 3.9 but only tested on 3.11 - 4.x updating work is next Fix Behat 'The username must be in lower case' error.
 Replace $_POST with optional_param().
 Add missing MOODLE_INTERNAL lines.